-Centering personal autonomy
+Centering personal autonomy in conversations about

-parenting, pregnancy and sexual health
+parenting, pregnancy, and sexual health

 WHAT IS PATH?

 The PATH Framework is a person-centered model designed to help health care providers and staff engage in conversations with people about their sexual and reproductive health.
 It can be used with clients of any demographic without judgement.